 Introduction to Holiday Stress Management

-In this blog I want to share some ideas and strategies for Holiday Stress Management.
+I want to share some ideas and strategies for Holiday Stress Management in this blog.

 Over the past (almost!)
-65 years, I’ve experienced a fair amount of holiday related stress, overwhelm, and personal meltdowns (to which Mr. G.Q. can attest).
-After reflection, I have come to the realization that much of the stress and negative aspects of the holidays has been self-induced.
-As a woman who enjoys holiday decorating, shopping for special gifts, wrapping of presents, preparing delicious meals, and cookie baking, truly, I have DEFINITELY felt overwhelmed by the sheer bulk of activities.
-For my family and friends who know me, I love to do it all!
-I think it’s okay to do all these things but I think I think my new overarching strategy needs to be, do whatever makes me happy (at the time, on that day) and then do whatever else I have time for.
+68 years, I’ve experienced a fair amount of holiday-related stress, overwhelm, and personal meltdowns (to which Mr. G.Q. can attest).
+After reflection, I have realized that much of the stress and negative aspects of the holidays have been self-induced.
+As a woman who enjoys holiday decorating, shopping for unique gifts, wrapping presents, preparing delicious meals, and baking cookies, I have DEFINITELY felt overwhelmed by the sheer bulk of activities.
+I love to do it all for my family and friends who know me!
+I think it’s okay to do all these things, but my new overarching strategy is to do whatever makes me happy (at the time, on that day) and then do whatever else I have time for.

 My front hall bench decorated with a red plaid throw, wrapped presents, and Christmas pillows.
 And garden boots filled with holiday greenery.

-Does that mean I will give up my pretty tables, delicious food, pretty packages?
+Does that mean I will give up my pretty tables, delicious food, and pretty packages?
 Maybe.
 As you probably know, I am a serious planner and list maker.
 Will I stop that?
 Nope.
 The lists calm me down.
-BUT, my attitude is changing…
+But my attitude is changing…

 Christmas stockings hung by the fire under a white light lit mantel,